Inicio : Recursos de Reducción del Riesgo de Desastres (RRD)

 Fire Weather

-(0 reviews) - Description
+(2162 ratings) - Description

 - This webcast covers procedures for taking accurate weather observations using belt weather kits and descriptions of other common weather observing equipment used in fire weather.
 In addition, maintenance of the primary components of the belt weather kit are demonstrated.